Mr-Nayra/React-SignInWithGoogle/README.md

 1. Sign-in with Google
 2. Display your name and profile picture in the home page
 3. Stores tokens in the local storage - so you can stay signed in even if you close the browser
-4. Logout option - deletes your tokens stored in the local storage
+4. Logout option - logs you out and deletes your tokens stored in the local storage

 ## How to set this app up?